 We want to remove all barriers to both men and women that exist as a consequence of their gender.
 Through the Athena SWAN process, we create and solidify good practice, which benefits both women and men within the University.
 Find out more about our Athena SWAN working groups.

-- Molecular and Cell Biology Bronze Award 2014
+- Molecular and Cell Biology, Silver Award 2018

-- Neuroscience, Psychology and Behaviour Bronze Award 2014
+- Neuroscience, Psychology and Behaviour, Bronze Award 2018

 The importance of gender equality

 Utilising the talent of only half the population means that we will miss out on key ideas and research, which would not only benefit the University, but the wider society.
 Athena SWAN helps to identify ‘leak points’, for example, where women are lost on the academic career path.
 Through identifying and rectifying these leak points, more women would enter and progress along the academic career path, making vital contributions to STEM research, which may otherwise not have happened.